 Most Linux distributions these days come with LibreOffice pre-installed.
 For those that don’t have LibreOffice installed, one can easily install it from software center.
 Best of all, for the past few years or so, LibreOffice’s Draw component has been able to import and edit PDFs!

 LibreOffice Draw did a reasonably good job at importing the Wikipedia-generated PDF.
 It wasn’t perfect – far from it – but it was readable.
 The large PDF with all the images was a struggle, unfortunately.
 Draw struggled so much that it hung each time and I was unable to open and edit that PDF at all.
 The good news, however, is that Draw does a very good job at importing PDFs created by office suites like Microsoft Office and LibreOffice.
 I have done so very successfully in the past.
 Thus, in many use-cases, Draw could probably work just fine!

 Inkscape is a really well-rounded vector graphics program, and it is used by graphic design professionals all around the world daily.
 I highly recommend it for such work, and best of all, it can import and edit PDFs!
-So perhaps should work good as a Linux PDF editor.
-Let's see!
+So perhaps should work well as a Linux PDF editor.
+Let’s see!

 It was able to import both test documents very well and incredibly accurately.
 The only thing that might bother some people is that Inkscape is not a multi-page document editor, like Word or LibreOffice Draw.
 So it only imports one page at a time.
-That hasn’t bothered me, however, in the past I have edited many PDF’s page-by-page, just putting all the pages together again afterwards with a tool like pdftk.
+That hasn’t bothered me, however, in the past I have edited many PDF’s page-by-page, just putting all the pages together again afterward with a tool like pdftk.

 3. Master PDF Editor